By Dr. Nancy Brent

 Yeast in the Baby

-Oral thrush: In contrast to the above discussion, oral thrush (a yeast infection of the mouth) is very common in healthy infants.
+Oral thrush: In contrast to the above discussion, oral thrush (a yeast infection of the mouth) is common in healthy infants.
 This is because the baby is feeding so often that there is often residual milk in the mouth.
 Yeast grows best in a warm, moist environment, and when you add the sugar from the milk, this explains why thrush is so common in both breastfed and formula fed babies.
 The baby will most often present with white patches on the gums and inside of the lips.
 White patches only on the tongue, even if they don’t come off with gentle scraping, are usually caused by residual milk, not thrush.
-Rarely, a yeast infection can occur that only involves the tongue, but this is unusual.
 Most of the time, thrush does not bother the baby at all, but occasionally it can cause difficulties sucking and feeding.

 Yeast in the Mother